 What does the future hold?

 I am sure that there is still more that God wants to do with us in the area of multisite.
-Momentum is starting to build for a fourth site to the West of Chichester.
+It is exciting to be launching our fourth site in Havant to the West of Chichester.
 I would love to see us reaching Eastwards towards Arundel, but that is just a twinkle in my eye!
 Whatever the future holds, it is God who holds the future.